 Interestingly, YHWH is absent from three Old Testament books—Esther, Ecclesiastes and the Song of Solomon.
 However, these books still glorify God’s name, reflected through the godly character in these books.

-For more background information on the Church of God, a Worldwide Association, see our “About” page.
+For more background information on the Church of God, a Worldwide Association, see our “Who We Are” page.